-31. As part of the annual accounts the trust must include 3 focussed examples of value for money.

-32. The Director of Finance and Operations is responsible for collating the examples which are then confirmed by the Resource Committee.
+- 31. As part of the annual accounts the trust must include 3 focussed examples of value for money. - 32.
+The Director of Finance and Operations is responsible for collating the examples which are

 Audit arrangements

 - 33. External auditors must be appointed in accordance with the Academies Financial Handbook. - 34.
 The Director of Finance and Operations is responsible for managing the audit process, by liaising with the auditors, arranging the timetable for accounts and audit completion and ensuring deadlines are met.